 Distracted driving involves any activity that takes the driver's attention away from the primary task of driving.
-Distracted driving, impairment, speeding, and not wearing seat belts are all risky choices that can lead to serious injury and death.
 Teens, who are still learning the complex skills of driving, are particularly susceptible to distractions while behind the wheel.
 Don't let you or your teen become another statistic.
 Here are the facts:

 - Motor vehicle crashes are the leading cause of death for U.S. teens.
-Mile for mile, teens are involved in 3 times as many fatal crashes as all other drivers.
-And 1 in 3 teens who text say they have done so while driving. - According to NHTSA, 3,142 people were killed in 2019 in distraction-related crashes nationwide, with teens having the highest rate of distracted driving crashes involving a fatality. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
-Texting is riskier still, increasing collision risk by 23 times. - A recent AAA study shows that when a teen driver is carrying teen passengers, the fatality rate for occupants of other cars increases by 56 percent; for pedestrians and cyclists it increases 17 percent; and for the teen driver, the fatality rate increases 45 percent.
+Mile for mile, teens ages 16-19 are involved in 3 times as many fatal crashes as all other drivers.
+And 1 in 3 teens who text say they have done so while driving. - According to NHTSA, 3,142 people were killed in 2020 in distraction-related crashes nationwide, with teens having the highest rate of distracted driving crashes involving a fatality. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
+Texting is riskier still, increasing collision risk by 23 times.